 - You – If you’ve been out of practice for a few months, then you may have lost that ‘bike fitness’.
 Make sure you are fit to ride your bike and remember to take it slow and steady until you’ve got to grips with it.

-Why is it important to be aware of the whole group on the road, and not just yourself?
+Why is it important to be aware of the whole group on any motorcycle route, and not just yourself?

 There can be a temptation for some riders to push their limits when in a touring group, but this should be avoided.
 The quickest way to get into trouble on the roads is to push beyond your abilities.

 Other riders in the group also need to be aware of the skill levels and experience of the riders they are with.
 If it means stopping often to allow others to catch up, then you should – or consider having the slower / less experienced riders towards the front of the group.

 Riders that regularly have to catch up with the group can feel a bit deflated and that’s not really the sort of experience we all want to have when riding.

 Why is the Scottish Borders motorcycle route a favourite spot of yours to explore on two wheels?

 The Borders can often be an overlooked destination for motorcycle routes in Scotland.
 It doesn’t have the rugged mountain landscape of the west coast and Highlands, but the rolling hills and scenery of the Borders are no less dramatic in their own way.
 The geography has given us some very nice open roads sweeping through the hills, twisty at times and technical in others when you get closer to villages and towns.
 There’s often a lot less traffic on these roads compared to the more popular routes further north.

 What hotspots do you recommend stopping off at along The Devil’s Beeftub?